Resolvent-based modeling of turbulent jet noise: Methods

 where $u_x$, $u_r$, $u_\theta$ are the three cylindrical velocity components.

 To generate an ensemble of flow realizations for computing statistical averages, the LES database of 10,000 snapshots is segmented into bins of 256 snapshots, with an overlap of 75\%, and under the implementation of a Hamming window, resulting in 153 realizations of the flow.
 Each realization is then decomposed in the azimuthal direction and in time.
-The temporal decomposition provides a resolution of $St = 0.026$ and $St = 0.0217$ the $M_j = 1.5$ and $M_j= 0.9$ jets, respectively, and the azimuthal decomposition is valid up to $m=68$, however, the acoustically relevant azimuthal wavenumbers are much smaller \citep{juve1979filtered} and only azimuthal wavenumbers $m=[0-2]$ are considered in this paper.
+The temporal decomposition provides a resolution of $St = 0.026$ and $St = 0.0217$ the $M_j = 1.5$ and $M_j= 0.9$ jets, respectively, and the azimuthal decomposition is valid up to $m=68$; however, the acoustically relevant azimuthal wavenumbers are much smaller \citep{juve1979filtered} and only azimuthal wavenumbers $m=[0-2]$ are considered in this paper.

-Considering the LES database only extends to $r/D = 6$, we implement a Kirchhoff surface (details provided in Appendix \ref{app:KS}), to the azimuthally and temporally transformed realizations of the flow.
+Considering the LES database only extends to $r/D = 6$, we implement a Kirchhoff surface (\ethan{as described in \cite{freund2001noise}}), to the azimuthally and temporally transformed realizations of the flow.
 In doing so, we create an ensemble of far-field realizations located along an arc, with angle $\phi$, of $100D$ from the nozzle at each frequency and azimuthal wavenumber.
-As done in \citet{bres2017unstructured}, and associated experiments \citep{Schlinker2008,Schlinker2009}, we specifically compute the acoustics for the aft-angle sound from $\phi = 100 - 160$ and find our acoustic far-field is in close agreement (within 2dB) with the far-field computed via a Ffowcs Williams-Hawkings (FWH) surface in the LES calculation.
-Alternatively, we could have proceeded with the FWH data, however, doing so would provide an inconsistency between the LES and resolvent approach taken here for the near to far-field propagation.
-Additionally, propagating the LES realizations with a Kirchhoff surface allows for a continuous computation of the arc, while the far-field data from the LES is coarser, with data located $5^{\circ}$ apart.
+As done in \citet{bres2017unstructured}, and associated experiments \citep{Schlinker2008,Schlinker2009}, we specifically compute the acoustics for the aft-angle sound from $\phi = 100 - 160$ and find our acoustic far-field is in close agreement (within 2dB) with the far-field of the LES calculation.